trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 4. Click the **_Save Changes_** button.
 The Firewall Manager v2 will interact with your firewall and add the configurations.
 This will typically take 30 seconds, depending on the size of your firewall's configuration.

    **Note:** If is highly important that you understand the impact of modifying an object-group.
-Incorrectly modifying an object-group that is referenced in an access-list has the potential to either creating inappropriate network access or removing critical access.
+Incorrectly modifying an existing object-group that is already referenced in an access-list has the potential to either creating inappropriate network access or removing critical access.
 Always ensure that you fully understand the impact of your modification.

 <!-- IMAGE "FWCPv2 Article 2 Image Modify" --->